xforcehacker/NJCU_Linux_Class/Week10/Homework.md

 The correct answer is 2513.

 Supply the function with an increasing number of datapoints as we did in class and show that the approximation converges to the real value of the area of the curve.
-Demonstrate that the two programs converge to the same value.
 And it has to be the correct value.

 ## Problem 2
 Write a command line program that takes a list of space-delimited argument and behaves as follows: